Interactive marketing: what it is and how to get it right

 Ready to become an expert in interactive marketing?
-Here’s everything you need to know, let’s dive in!
+Here’s everything you need to know.
+Let’s dive in!

-The different types of interactive marketing
+What are the common types of interactive marketing strategies?

 1. Contests